beelzebielsk/pin_file_builder/specification.md

 ## Syntax Rules

 - Non-blank lines must contain at least one comma in order to separate the signal name from the pin name.
+This comma should be after the end of the signal name (including an index for that signal, if it has one) and before the start of the pin name.
 - Blank lines are allowed.
 - Index specifiers must be placed in between square brackets.
-- An index specifier must match a known format of index specifier, which are listed below.
+- An index specifier must match a known format of index specifier, which are listed below in the two index specifiers section.
 - Both index specifiers must have the same length.
-	- There is no point in trying to make them have differing lengths since we can't re-use old pins without overwriting assignemnts.
+	- There is no point in trying to make them have differing lengths since:
+		- For each signal name in the file, there has to be a pin assigned to it.
+		- If we tried to re-use pin/signal pairs, the last read pair takes effect over all previous pairs.
+New assignments overwrite old assignments.
 - For every line, at least one index specifier must be explicit.

 ## Explicit Index specifiers